-I was born in London, England and always had a fascination for the fantastical and the strange, as well as the downright morbid, much of which stemmed from an unfortunate incident in The London Dungeons when I was a nipper.
-The incident involved what I considered to be a waxwork of a hooded monk, which turned out to be a living, breathing human being.
-Or was it?
-Whatever it was, it scared the life out of me.
-As did the huge Victorian house I grew up in and the dark, terrifying basement that lurked below me.
-Both a source of dread and inspiration in equal measure.
+I was born in London, England and grew up with a deep love of the fantastical, strange and spooky thanks to an unfortunate incident in The London Dungeons where I came across a hooded monk that I thought was a waxwork.
+That was a mistake, because it turned out to be a living, breathing human being.
+Or maybe a ghost… Whatever it was, it scared the life out of me, as did the Victorian house I lived in with its ever dark, terrifying basement lurking below our apartment.
+Both these things became sources of inspiration for my tales of the peculiar.

 Fast forward a few decades and I moved to Whidbey Island in the United States, a small island near Seattle.
 There’s still a basement below the house, but it’s of less concern than whatever it is that prowls in the woods outside…

 There’re strange creatures out there that gibber in the night and eyes that glow from the darkness between the branches.
 Thankfully, we have four fierce cats that make exceptional guardians/decoy’s for encounters with horrors and beasts.

 And now, I must return to the crypt, there’re stories to write and monsters to catalog.